awinml/awinml/README.md

 ### Hi there, I'm Ashwin!!

-I love to solve complex problems using Data Science.
-I have recently started contributing to the Machine Learning open-source community.
-I am passionate about Natural Language Processing and its applications.
+My interests lie in Natural Language Processing and its applications.

+I recently began contributing to the Machine Learning open-source community.
+It allows me to work in a collaborative environment and provides a fantastic learning experience.
+The idea that a small contribution can generate large impact almost instantly is what motivates me to contribute.

 - 🔭 I’m currently a final year Masters Student studying Data Science.
 - 🌱 I’m currently learning how to use NLP to build useful applications.